Operation Uranus: Aftermath

-Operation Uranus trapped between 250,000 and 300,000 Axis soldiers within an area stretching 50 km from east to west and 40 km north to south.
+Operation Uranus, trapped between 250,000 and 300,000 Axis soldiers within an area stretching 50 km from east to west and 40 km north to south.
 The pocket contained four infantry corps, a panzer corps belonging to the Fourth Panzer and Sixth Armies, and surviving elements of two Romanian divisions, a Croatian infantry regiment and other specialist units.
 Trapped equipment included around 100 tanks, 2,000 artillery pieces and mortars and 10,000 trucks.
-The withdrawal to Stalingrad left lines of retreat littered with helmets, weapons and other equipment, and heavy equipment which had been destroyed was left on the side of the road.
+The withdrawal to Stalingrad left lines of retreat littered with helmets, weapons and other equipment, and heavy equipment, which had been destroyed was left on the side of the road.
 Bridges spanning the Don River were jammed with traffic, as surviving Axis soldiers hastily made their way westwards in the cold weather, attempting to escape Soviet armor and infantry threatening to cut them off from Stalingrad.
 Many wounded Axis personnel were trampled, and many of those who attempted to cross the river on foot on the ice fell through and drowned.
 Hungry soldiers filled Russian villages scouring for supplies, while supply dumps were often looted in search of cans of food.
 The last stragglers crossed the Don River by 24 November, and demolished the bridges to seal off the Fourth Panzer and Sixth Armies from the Soviets in Stalingrad.

 The Sixth Army, in the midst of chaos, began to build defensive lines, hampered by the lack of fuel, ammunition and rations, and further burdened by the advancing Russian winter.
 It was also tasked with plugging gaps in the line caused by the disintegrating Romanian forces.
 On 23 November, some German units destroyed or burned everything not necessary for a breakout operation and began to pull back towards the northern end of Stalingrad.
 However, after the Germans had abandoned their winter bunkers, the Soviet 62nd Army was able to destroy the German 94th Infantry Division on the open ground; survivors of the German division were attached to the 16th and 24th Panzer Divisions.
-Although German military commanders were of the opinion that Heer forces caught in the encirclement should break out, between 23 and 24 November Hitler decided instead to hold the position and attempt to resupply the Sixth Army by air.
+Although German military commanders were of the opinion that the Heer forces caught in the encirclement should break out, between 23 and 24 November Hitler decided instead to hold the position and attempt to resupply the Sixth Army by air.
 The personnel trapped in Stalingrad would require at least 680 t of supplies per day, a task which the depleted Luftwaffe was in no condition to carry out.
 Furthermore, the revived Red Air Force was a threat to German aircraft attempting to fly over the encirclement.
 Although by December the Luftwaffe had assembled a fleet of around 500 aircraft, this was still insufficient to supply the Sixth Army and elements of the Fourth Panzer Army with the required supplies.
 During the first half of December the Sixth Army received less than 20% of their daily requirements.